 If the water is too hot it will kill the yeast instead of helping it grow.
 You can tell the yeast is proofed when you see some bubbles start to form on the top of the yeast/water mixture.

 We like to add traditional toppings to our pizzas, things like, pepperoni, olives, green peppers and sometimes cooked ground beef.
-For cheese we use goat gouda or goat cheddar, since we have cow’s milk allergies in our family.
-But the pizza is also good with the dairy free cheese such as Daiya or Trader Joe’s dairy free shredded mozzeralla.
+For cheese, we use goat gouda or goat cheddar, since we have cow’s milk allergies in our family.
+But the pizza is also good with the dairy-free cheese such as Daiya or Trader Joe’s dairy-free shredded mozzarella.

 Here’s the recipe I use,